-Online safety is of paramount importance to Cyber Coach.
+Online safety is of paramount importance to Webskape.
 We take pride in how we deal with the data we hold and make sure we comply with the General Data Protection Regulation (GDPR) and the Age Appropriate Design Code.

 We take seriously the privacy of all who visit our website, including visitors, registrants, school subscribers, subscriber’s students, and home users.

 We are especially conscious of the need to protect all information concerning children using our services.